 The in-class essay assignment will be determined by your instructor based on the needs and progress of your writing.
 While this should be written in class only, your instructor may choose to have you prepare for this essay by reading, discussing, and prewriting.
-Since this essay is written in class without the benefit of peer editing and revision, consideration will be given when the essay is graded.
+Since this essay is written in class without the benefit of peer editing and revision, consideration will be given when your instructor determines the grade on this essay since it is possible that student writers may not finish.